digideskio/api-site/firstapp/source/block_storage.rst

         :start-after: step-3
         :end-before: step-4

-Attach the storage volume to a running instance.
+Now that you have created a storage volume, let's attach it to an already running instance.

 Use Block Storage for the Fractal database server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~